markusthilo/somedo/README.md

 accounts) and create in addition to screenshots.
 Network gets friends of friends and so on.
 The recursion is limited by Recursion depth (default is 1 = friends of targets, 2 = friends of friends).
 It seems Facebook does not like unlicensed data mining, so while using Network your investigator account might get blocked for a while.
+Open Facebook/Network/network.html to show the visualisation.

 Instagram